 Calusa Veterinary Center

-Veterinary Diagnostics & Laboratory in Boca Raton, FL
+Veterinary Diagnostics & Genetic Testing in Boca Raton, FL

+As pet owners, we want to ensure that our dogs and cats are healthy and happy.
+That's why regular visits to the veterinarian are crucial.
+But did you know that diagnostic tools play a crucial role in keeping our pets healthy?
 Diagnostic care is an important part of what we do at Calusa Veterinary Center.
-We have a full in-house laboratory as well as access to outside specialists for any unique diagnostic needs.
+Our Boca Raton animal hospital has veterinary X-ray, ultrasound, and a full in-house laboratory as well as access to outside specialists for any unique diagnostic needs.

 In-House Laboratory